Financial Planning

 Members may contribute pre-tax (Traditional) or after-tax (Roth) dollars through payroll deduction up to the annual IRS elective-deferral limit.
 Catch-up contributions are available beginning in the year the participant turns 50.

 Members covered by the Blended Retirement System (BRS) receive DoD-paid contributions to their TSP in addition to their own deferrals.
-Per the DoD BRS program, the government contributes 1% of basic pay automatically and matches an additional portion of the member's contributions, for a combined maximum agency contribution.
+Per the DoD BRS program, the government contributes 1% of basic pay automatically and matches an additional portion of the member's contributions, for a combined maximum agency contribution of 5% of basic pay.

-Detailed BRS match rates and vesting rules are published on the DoD BRS program site (linked below) and in DoD FMR Vol. 7A, Chapter 53.
+Detailed BRS match rates and vesting rules are published on the DoD BRS program site (linked below) and in DoD FMR Vol. 7A, Chapter 51 (Savings Programs and Flexible Spending Accounts), paragraphs 4.5-4.8 and Table 51-4.
+For auto-enrolled members, matching begins the pay period after 24 months of service; both the automatic 1% and matching end at 26 years of service.
 Members covered by the Legacy (High-3) retirement system do not receive the BRS match.

 TSP offers five core investment funds (G Government Securities, F Fixed Income, C Common Stock Index, S Small-Cap Stock Index, I International Stock Index) plus Lifecycle (L) Funds that automatically rebalance to a target retirement year.
 Fund descriptions, historical returns, and expense ratios are published by the Federal Retirement Thrift Investment Board on tsp.gov.